johnshearing/bioelectocracy/README.md

 > * Give us day by day our daily bread.
 > * And forgive us our sins; for we also forgive every one that is indebted to us.
 And lead us not into temptation; but deliver us from evil.

-Of course we can't see God, he appears to us in miracles.
+Of course we can't see God, he appears to us, not as a person, but in miracles.
-But most people are blind to these even though God showers endless miracles upon each and every one of us constantly.
+Think of it this way - our cells can't see us and yet we are obviously real.
+The only thing our cells could possibly observe about us as a whole is that problems are continualy being solved even though no individual cell is responsible for the solution or even understands how the problems are solved.
+But most people are blind to these miracles even though God showers endless miracles upon each and every one of us in every moment.
+Jesus explained this to Philip as follows:
+> John 14:8-10 King James Version
+> * Philip saith unto him, Lord, show us the Father, and it sufficeth us.
+> * Jesus saith unto him, Have I been so long time with you, and yet hast thou not known me, Philip? he that hath seen me hath seen the Father; and how sayest thou then, Show us the Father?
+> * Believest thou not that I am in the Father, and the Father in me? the words that I speak unto you I speak not of myself: but the Father that dwelleth in me, he doeth the works.